alileo/Getting-Cleaning-Data/Codebook.md

 Mag = magnitude of movement
 mean and SD are calculated for each subject for each activity for each mean and SD measurements.
 The units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.

-These signals were used to estimate variables of the feature vector for each pattern:
-‘-XYZ’ is used to denote 3-axial signals in the X, Y and Z directions.
-They total 33 measurements including the 3 dimensions - the X,Y, and Z axes.

-### Attribute Information:

-For each record in the dataset it is provided:
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
-- Its activity label.
-- An identifier of the subject who carried out the experiment.

 ### Source: